 Overview of DVD Recordable: +R Versus -R

-As of June 2006, there is no physical difference between a DVD-R/-RW disc and a DVD+R/+RW disc.
+There is no physical difference between a DVD-R/-RW disc and a DVD+R/+RW disc.

 There is, however, a series of technical differences between DVD-R/-RW DVD+R/+RW recorder format